caraclarke/social-app-angular/README.md

-# Angular app using Facebook API
+# AngularJS app using Facebook API